 Brett Tait – Secondary Teacher

 Brett is an English teacher and class guardian in the middle school.
 He also teaches both history and art for classes 6 – 10.

 Whilst studying a Bachelor of Arts degree and a Bachelor of Teaching at the University of Western Sydney he first encountered Steiner education.
 After teaching in a public school for many years he studied Steiner Pedagogy at Glenaeon, Sydney.

 Brett was seriously considering answering an advertisement for Steiner Teachers in Anchorage, Alaska when a colleague from Tarremah informed him of a position that was vacant here, which he applied for instead.
 In his own words, “I mean, it’s not as exotic as the Land of the Midnight Sun.
 But there’s a wonderful lack of Sarah Palin here, which has to count for something…”

-Bruce is a class teacher in the middle school.
+Bruce is a class teacher in the Primary School.
 He has come to Tarremah from Western Australia Steiner School.

 Bruce studied anthroposophy for many years prior to becoming a teacher and continues to study in the pursuit of knowledge.

 Elise Blacher – Primary Teacher